peteroupc/html3dutil/doc/extras_raypick.md

 #### Parameters

-* `x`<br>Two-dimensional X coordinate in window space (usually lying within the viewport rectangle).
+* `x`<br>Two-dimensional x-coordinate in window space (usually lying within the viewport rectangle).
 See also the first parameter of MathUtil.vec3fromWindowPoint.
-* `y`<br>Two-dimensional Y coordinate in window space (usually lying within the viewport rectangle).
+* `y`<br>Two-dimensional y-coordinate in window space (usually lying within the viewport rectangle).
 See also the first parameter of MathUtil.vec3fromWindowPoint.
 * `projView`<br>Same meaning as second parameter of MathUtil.vec3fromWindowPoint.
 For example, to convert to world space coordinates, pass a projection matrix (projection matrix multiplied by the view matrix, in that order) to this parameter.
 * `viewport`<br>Same meaning as third parameter of MathUtil.vec3fromWindowPoint.
 * `objects`<br>Shape objects from which this method will choose one.